What is HBOT?

-Hyperbaric Oxygen Therapy (HBOT) is designed to boost the supply of oxygen to ischemic tissue or to diseased tissues that respond to increased oxygen levels.
-Increasing the volume of oxygen dissolved in the blood plasma, that is brought about by hyperbaric therapy (HBOT), produces five basic effects:
+Hyperbaric oxygen therapy (HBOT) is designed to boost the supply of oxygen to ischemic tissue or to diseased tissues that respond to increased oxygen levels.
+Increasing the volume of oxygen dissolved in the blood plasma that is brought about by HBOT produces five basic effects:

 - Reduction of volume of gas bubbles in the blood

 - Vasoconstriction, which reduces edema and secondary hypoxia

 - Restoration of aerobic metabolism to ischemic tissue